sobiaidrees1/polyASignalMap/README.md

 Example usage:
 singualrity run polyASignalMap.sif  -a ACCESSION_NUMBER -i /path/to/input_dir -o /path/to/output_dir -t paired
 ```
-polyASignalMap is free software, made available under a GNU General Public License.
+polyASignalMap is free program, made available under a GNU General Public License.
 This program comes with ABSOLUTELY NO WARRANTY.
 See distributed LICENSE for details.

 ## Any questions?
 Please submit an issue to this GitHub repository.